Ludington Light

 The Ludington Light is a 57 ft tall steel-plated lighthouse in Ludington, Michigan, which lies along the eastern shores of Lake Michigan, at the end of the breakwater on the Pere Marquette Harbor.
 Given its location on the northern breakwater where the Pere Marquette River meets Lake Michigan, it is sometimes known as the Ludington North Breakwater Light.
 Underlying the building itself is a prow-like structure, which is designed to break waves.

 History

 The station was established in 1871.
 This light was first lit in 1924, and it is presently operational.
 It was automated in 1972.
 The light is structurally integrated into the steel and reinforced concrete pier upon which it is built.
 It has a square pyramidal form, and is white with a black lantern.
 The original lens was a Fourth Order Fresnel lens.
 On October 17, 1995 the Fresnel lens was removed from the lantern.
 It was replaced by a 300 mm Tideland Signal ML-300 acrylic optic.
-The original lens was loaned to Historic White Pine Village where it is displayed as part of their maritime history exhibit.
+The original lens was loaned to Historic White Pine Village where it is displayed as part of their maritime history exhibit.After the opening of the Port of Ludington Maritime Museum, the lens was relocated to their lighthouse history exhibit.